render-examples/postgresql-missing-trigger-index/README.md

-# Database Schema Creation and Data Loading

-This project includes scripts to create the necessary database schema and load sample data for the application.
+# PostgreSQL Trigger + Missing Index Demonstration

+This repository is an interactive demonstration of a performance pitfall common in many PostgreSQL schemas as described in [TODO - BLOG POST LINK - TODO](TODO).

+TL;DR: The deletion of a record that can cascade over other tables can take an unintuitive amount of time if there are no indexes on foreign key relationships **in both directions**.
+This repository contains scripts to create a sample schema and generate enough data to show the contrast in performance with and without these indexes.

 ## Prerequisites